 Whereas, pursuant to the Indian Employment, Training, and Related Services Demonstration Act of 1992, Pub.
 L. No. 102-477 (October 23, 1992) (“the 1992 Act”), Congress authorized a temporary demonstration project (477 Initiative) that allowed Federally recognized Indian tribes to integrate employment and training-related, formula-funded Federal grants into a single plan (477 plan) with a single budget and a single reporting system to improve the effectiveness of those services, reduce joblessness in Indian communities, and serve tribally determined goals consistent with the policy of self-determination, while reducing administrative, reporting, and accounting costs.

 Whereas, pursuant to the Indian Employment, Training, and Related Services Consolidation Act of 2017, Pub.
-L. No. 115-93 (December 18, 2017), Congress amended the 1992 Act to make the demonstration project permanent and to reduce administrative, reporting, and accounting costs in the 477 Initiative.
+L. No. 115-93 (December 18, 2017), Congress amended the 1992 Act to make the demonstration project permanent, to reduce administrative, reporting, and accounting costs in the 477 Initiative, and to otherwise expand and improve the Pub.
+L. 102-477 Program.

 Whereas, pursuant to Section 11 of Pub.
 L. No. 115-93, Congress directed the above named agencies to negotiate and execute a memorandum of agreement (MOA) to implement Pub.
 L. No. 115-93.
-The purpose of this MOA is to set forth the basic functions and relationships of the Parties in the funding and oversight of the tribal plans authorized under the Act.
+The purpose of this MOA is to set forth the basic functions and relationships of the Parties as authorized under Pub.
+L. No. 115-93.

 Whereas, this MOA is intended to facilitate coordination and collaboration of the Parties in implementing the Act.
 The Department of the Interior is the lead agency under the Act and has authority to approve or disapprove a plan which the Secretary is authorized to exercise to ensure compliance with the Act.
 This MOA is not intended to confer any right upon any Indian tribe, private person, or organization.